dbhatia00/CS411project/Docs/README.md

 prototypeVideoDemo.mkv - This is the video for assignment 3 showing the working prototype.

+cs411presentation.mp4 - This is the video presentation for the final deliverable that walks through the application from the user's perspective, mentions significant challenges & solutions, and next steps.

 ## Code Organization

 The project was done progressively through the Git Repo, and all major changes are recorded there.
 The 'prototype' branch contains the code for the assignment 3 prototype, and master contains the final version.